fhuayhualla/CPSC565FINALPROJECT/README.md

 Consider adding features such as:
 - Other types of road infrastructures (i.e. suburban road).
 - Environmental effects like weather conditions that could affect driving behavior.
+- There is still occasional collisions between cars, so adding an even more robust instruction set would certainly be beneficial

 ## Related Models